meins111/Grimdark/README.md

 # Road Map
 This is the extend of things I intend to have in the book when it is done:

-## The Core Mechanic
+## The Core Mechanic ✓
 - Attributes ✓
-    + Attribute Modifiers
+    + Attribute Modifiers ✓
-- Aptitudes ✓
+- Aptitudes. ✓
 - Skill Check / Trinary Result ✓
 - Fate ✓
 - Sub-System: Plot Armor